SchlossVRL/UW-Virtual-Brain-Project/README.md

 `VB-Analyses.sps`: Contains script for running the analyses for all 3 experiments (ANOVAs, t-tests).
 Takes files above as inputs.

-## FOLDER: VB-DataFiles
+## FOLDER: VB-TestingMaterials
 ### VB-TestingMaterials

-`PaperTestGradingDetails` and `LookingGlassTestGradingDetails` provide the full rubric used by the coders to grade the paper drawing/labeling and Looking Glass drawing/labeling tests, respectively.
+`PaperTestGradingDetails` and `LookingGlassTestGradingDetails` provide the full rubrics used by the coders to grade the paper drawing/labeling and Looking Glass drawing/labeling tests, respectively.

+`PaperTestInstructions`provides the full instructions given to participants to complete the paper drawing/labeling tests for Experiment 1.
+These instructions were also used with slight adaptations to fit the tasks for Experiment 2.